 MD - PhD, Combined Degree Program

 In a word, the MD-PhD curriculum at Johns Hopkins is flexible.
 Most students decide to complete the first two years of medical school before they begin graduate school and finish the last two years of their medical training after completing their thesis work (see the Timeline below).
-However, students who want more first-hand experience in clinical medicine before beginning graduate work can elect to complete three years of medical school, followed by their graduate training, and then the last year of medical school.
+Students can also pursue the PhD prior to beginning the medical school curriculum.
+Lastly, students who want more first-hand experience in clinical medicine before beginning graduate work can elect to complete three years of medical school, followed by their graduate training, and then the last year of medical school.
 This can give them a better appreciation of the potential clinical relevance of their research.
 In making a choice, trainees consult extensively with the Program Director, the Dean of Students, members of the MD-PhD Committee, prospective research mentors, and their faculty advisors.
-Students in the MD-PhD Program are accepted to all graduate programs, so decisions regarding graduate training programs can be made with a strong understanding of each program.
+Students in the MD-PhD Program are automatically accepted to the PhD programs in the School of Medicine and 11 graduate programs in the Bloomberg School of Public Health or the School of Arts and Sciences on the Homewood Campus.
+As a result, graduate program decisions are based on student interests, coursework, and PhD program research mentors.
+Formal graduate programs in the School of Medicine encompass the following areas: Biochemistry, Cellular, and Molecular Biology; Biological Chemistry; Biomedical Engineering; Molecular Biophysics; Functional Anatomy and Human Evolutionary Studies; Cell Biology; Cellular and Molecular Medicine; History of Medicine; Human Genetics; Immunology; Neuroscience; Pathobiology; Pharmacology and Molecular Sciences, and Cellular and Molecular Physiology.
+Johns Hopkins interdisciplinary organizational structure means each faculty member may be affiliated with several clinical departments, research sections, and graduate programs.
 The MD-PhD Committee is responsible for program oversight and admissions.
-Students complete MD-PhD training on average in eight years.

 Admission Procedures.
 Individuals who wish to apply for admission to the combined MD-PhD Program of the School of Medicine must submit an application through AMCAS in which they will indicate the MD-PhD Program.
 Once the AMCAS application has been verified and submitted to Hopkins, the applicant will receive an invitation to complete the Hopkins Secondary Application.
 Here the applicant will submit the additional materials required for the combined degree.
 Johns Hopkins does not allow applicants to apply to both the traditional MD program and the combined program during the same cycle.

-Approximately 10-12 MD-PhD students matriculate each year.
-Students who matriculate to the traditional MD Program but have a clearly demonstrated interest and experience in scientific research, are eligible to apply to the combined MD-PhD Program.
+Approximately 12 MD-PhD students matriculate each year.
+Students who matriculate to the traditional MD Program but have a clearly demonstrated interest and experience in scientific research are eligible to apply to the combined MD-PhD Program.
 These students may apply for admission during the fall of their first or second year of medical school.
 These qualified applicants are evaluated and placed in the pool for the current application cycle and will be considered for MSTP funding.

 Graduates of The Johns Hopkins University School of Medicine MD-PhD Program have gone on to become leaders in many areas of academic medicine.
 Advice on the scope and opportunities offered by the MD-PhD Program may be obtained from the Director or Administrative Director.